frconor-ebook/meditations/_posts/2025-02-25-anchored-in-hope.md

 If we look to the lives of saints, particularly recent saints that may speak to us a little more, we see this in their lives.

-"The judgment of God, who is love," St. John says in his Letter (cf. 1 John 4:8, 16), will surely be based on love, and in particular on all that we have done or failed to do with regard to those in need, in whose midst Christ, the Judge himself, is present" (cf. Matt.
+"The judgment of God, who is love," St. John says in his Letter (*cf*.
+1 John 4:8,16), will surely be based on love, and in particular on all that we have done or failed to do with regard to those in need, in whose midst Christ, the Judge himself, is present" (*cf*.
+Matt.
 25:31-46).

 Every "I confess" in the Mass that we start with, we talked about those things we have done and the things we have failed to do.
 "Whenever you did it to one of these, the least of my brethren, you did it to me" (Matt.
 25:40).
 Christ is present there.

-In Chapter 25 of St. Matthew we\'re told, "When the Son of Man comes in his glory, escorted by all the angels, then he will take his seat on his throne of glory.
-All the nations will be assembled before him, and he will separate one from another, as a shepherd separates sheep from goats.
+In Chapter 25 of St. Matthew we\'re told, "When the Son of man comes in his glory, escorted by all the angels, then he will take his seat on his throne of glory.
+All the nations will be assembled before him, and he will separate one from another, as a shepherd separates sheep from goats, and he will place the sheep on his right hand, and the goats on the left.

-"And he will place the sheep on His right hand, and the goats on the left.
-Then the king will say to those in his right hand, 'Come, you who my Father has blessed, take as your heritage the kingdom prepared for you since the foundation of the world.

-"For when I was hungry, you gave me food, I was thirsty and you gave me drink, I was a stranger and you made me welcome" (Matt.
+"Then the king will say to those in his right hand, 'Come, you who my Father has blessed, take as your heritage the kingdom prepared for you since the foundation of the world.
+For when I was hungry, you gave me food, I was thirsty and you gave me drink, I was a stranger and you made me welcome'" (Matt.
 25:31-35).

-Pope Francis then goes on to talk about the Jubilee indulgence, which, "thanks to the power of prayer," he says, "is intended in a particular way for those who have gone before us, so that they may obtain full mercy.
+Pope Francis then goes on to talk about the Jubilee indulgence, which, "thanks to the power of prayer," he says, "is intended in a particular way for those who have gone before us, so that they may obtain full mercy...the indulgence is a way of discovering the unlimited nature of God\'s mercy.

-"The indulgence is a way of discovering the unlimited nature of God\'s mercy.
-Not by chance," he says, "for the ancients, the terms 'mercy' and 'indulgence' were interchangeable, as expressions of the fullness of God\'s forgiveness, which knows no bounds."
+"Not by chance," he says, "for the ancients, the terms 'mercy' and 'indulgence' were interchangeable, as expressions of the fullness of God\'s forgiveness, which knows no bounds."